-In her spare time, Rebecca enjoys golfing, everything to do with aviation and spending time with her husband and two children.
+In her spare time, Rebecca enjoys golfing, everything to do with aviation and spending time with her husband, two children and dog Buddy.

 "Most people say that it is the intellect which makes a great scientist.
 They are wrong: it is character."

 Student Services Assistant: Katie Romero, B.A., firstname.lastname@example.org

 Katie Romero joined the professional staff of DSS in Spring of 2014 as the Student Services Assistant (SSA).
 Born and raised in New Jersey, Katie graduated with a B.A. in English and a concentration in early childhood education from Kean University in New Jersey.
 Katie spent a majority of her College career in classrooms earning credits and participating in ‘Service Learning’ opportunities.
 Katie has always had a passion for assisting students in and out of the classroom, and the SSA position provides her with the opportunity to work with students on a much larger scale.